GoogleCloudPlatform/cloud-foundation-fabric/modules/net-nlb/README.md

 - [`nginx`](../cloud-config-container/nginx) from the `cloud-config-container` collection, to manage instance configuration
 - [`compute-vm`](../compute-vm) to manage the instance template and unmanaged instance group
-- this module to create an Internal Load Balancer in front of the managed instance group
+- this module to create a Network Load Balancer in front of the managed instance group

 Note that the example uses the GCE default service account.
 You might want to create an ad-hoc service account by combining the [`iam-service-account`](../iam-service-account) module, or by having the GCE VM module create one for you.
 In both cases, remember to set at least logging write permissions for the service account, or the container on the instances won't be able to start.